vi/websocat/doc.md

 ## hangup2task

 Convert a hangup token into a task.
+I don't know why this may be needed.

 Parameters: